 Corregidor Island © cisc1970

-This small island, shaped like a tadpole, has become a memorial and open-air museum commemorating the World War II stand of Filipino and American troops against the Japanese invaders.
-The island is the largest of several at the entrance to Manila Bay, lying off the tip of the Bataan Peninsula, about 26 miles from the city.
-Its strategic position made it a prime candidate for the last stand against the Japanese in the Pacific War, and its three-and-a-half square miles (9 sq km) of dry land remains littered with the detritus of battle.
+Shaped like a tadpole, this small island is a memorial and open-air museum commemorating the Filipino and American troops' victory against Japanese forces.
+Corregidor is also the largest of several islands at the entrance to Manila Bay, lying off the tip of the Bataan Peninsula.
+Its strategic position made it a good location for the last stand against the Japanese in the Pacific War, and its land remains littered with the detritus of battle.
 Travellers can arrange guided tours through the Corregidor Visitor's Information Centre, or through tour operators in Manila.
 Attractions include the Pacific War Memorial, the Japanese Garden of Peace, the Filipino Heroes Memorial and the Malinta Tunnel.